SystemsApproach/sdn/trellis.rst

     to a server.

-    Calling out functions like SPGW and BNG as being an "off-loaded" optimization is arguably about claiming an improvement when what you've done is fix a sub-par solution.
-It's just as accurate to say that we've off-loaded IP to the switch since IP forwarding also runs in software on a general-purpose processor.
-To a first approximation, SPGW and BNG are specialized IP routers, augmented with additional features unique to cellular and wireline access networks, respectively.
+    Calling out functions like SPGW and BNG as being an "off-loaded" optimization is arguably an example of selective memory.
+It's just as accurate to say that we've off-loaded IP to the switch since IP forwarding also runs in software on general-purpose processors.
+To a first approximation, SPGW and BNG are just specialized IP routers, augmented with additional features unique to cellular and wireline access networks, respectively.
 In the grand scheme of things, networks are built from a combination of forwarding functions, and we now have more options as to what hardware chip is the best target for implementing each function.

 Third, ``fabric.p4`` is designed to be configurable, making it possible to selectively include additional functionality.
 This is not